Hivebrite/mini_hive/README.md

 - click on "create Repl"
 - choose option to "Import from github"
 - copy this repo's url `github.com/Hivebrite/mini_hive`
+- wait for the import to finish
+- click `run` to launch installation of dependencies
+- the project will start and fail because of migrations
-- once the repl is imported, run this command in the shell tab `bin/setup_replit`
+- run this command in the shell tab `bin/setup_replit` to setup the seed DB
+- rerun project
+- ready to go ✅

 ## Things to watchout for maintenance
 - Watchout for CPU and memory usage